-Joining our NVH family in 2015, Dr. KC Horigan is a Scituate native who is thrilled to back near her hometown!
-She attended undergrad at Lafayette College, completed her Master's degree at the University of Vermont, and went on to attain her Doctorate in Veterinary Medicine from Tufts University.
+Dr. KC Horigan joined our NVH family in 2015.
+She is a Scituate native who is thrilled to back near her hometown!
+She attended undergrad at Lafayette College, completed her master's degree at the University of Vermont, and went on to attain her Doctorate in Veterinary Medicine from Tufts University.

 Dr. KC Horigan’s favorite part of veterinary medicine is the field of pain management which often includes designing a plan to keep your arthritic pet comfortable as they continue to age.
-This lead to her recent certification in Veterinary Acupuncture and training in Laser Therapy.
-Her other interests include nutrition and weight control, behavior, dermatology, surgery and dentistry.
+This lead to her recent certification in Veterinary Acupuncture and training in laser therapy.
+Her other interests include behavior, dermatology, surgery, and dentistry.

 Married to another vet, Dr. Horigan and her husband have found that their hearts have tripled in size since the birth of their tiny human.
-Her other loves include laughing, gardening, painting, pottery and reading.
-She also enjoys spending her time with her pets: two dogs, Tucker and Kiva, one cantankerous pot-belly pig named Pink Floyd and many backyard chickens!
+Her other loves include laughing, gardening, biking, pottery and reading.
+She also enjoys spending her time with her pets: a rescue mutt named Kiva, Pout-Pout (her Betta fish), and one cantankerous pot-bellied pig named Pink Floyd!